karthiga-developer/python-program-for-beginners/README.md

 ﻿# python-program-for-beginners

 This repository contains simple Python programs for beginners.
 Each script demonstrates basic programming concepts such as user input, arithmetic operations, and control flow.
-OK

 ## Programs